Kyu Sung Woo: Olympic Village Housing – Seoul

 While working at Woo & Williams (later to become Kyu Sung Woo Architects, Inc.), Woo entered an international competition in 1985 to design a housing village for the athletes and reporters of the 24th Olympic Games in Seoul.
 Woo's design was selected and completed in 1988.

-The complex, which is located south of the city, includes 5,540 housing units and supporting facilities.
+The Olympic Village, which is located south of the city, includes 5,540 housing units and supporting facilities.
 It is arranged in a fan shape, with residential units radiating from a U-shaped galleria and public plaza.
 The buildings conform to a bowl-shaped landscape, with the residential towers increasing in height as they move outwards from the central plaza.
 Throughout the course of the Games, 13,000 athletes and 7,000 journalists were housed in the complex.
 Following the Olympic Games, the complex was repurposed into a permanent urban community.
 This community includes a subway station, three schools, and religious, cultural, recreational, and retail facilities.